 The saturation flow rate for intersections (also known as lane capacity) shall be 1700 vehicles per hour of green time per lane.
-This rate is the result of research done on intersections in Orange County during peak periods.
-This rate may be utilized on left, through, and right turn lanes.
+This rate was derived from historical research performed on intersections in Orange County during peak periods.
+This rate shall be utilized on left, through, and right turn lanes.
 Generally, no adjustment will be necessary for dual left turn lanes.
-However, the County reserves the right to require the use of adjustment factors where, in the County's opinion, unusual conditions exist.
-In these cases, the adjustment factors for such items as lane width, trucks, grade, or pedestrian activity shall be as stated in the 1997 "Highway Capacity Manual" or any subsequent revisions.
+However, the County reserves the right to require the use of adjustment factors where, in the County's opinion, unique or unusual conditions exist.
+In these cases, the adjustment factors for such items as lane width, trucks, grade, or pedestrian activity shall be derived from the 2016 "Highway Capacity Manual" (HCM6) from the Transportation Research Board (TRB) or any subsequent revisions.